We may earn a commission from links on our site, but this doesn’t affect our reviews. Learn more.

 Mutant Ape 4849.

-Certain ‘collectible’ NFTs have innate utility, but that is not their primary purpose.
+Certain ‘collectible’ NFTs have innate utility, which is not their primary purpose.
 Conversely, utility NFTs are built with a specific function in mind.
-For the most part, utility NFTs go hand-in-hand with metaverse/blockchain-based gaming.
+Most importantly, utility NFTs go hand-in-hand with metaverse/blockchain-based gaming.
 These digital tokens can be used to represent in-game items.
 This might include simple fashion accessories, weapons that impact gameplay, or even form the basis of an in-game economy.

 For example, in The Sandbox, players can purchase LAND NFTs.
 Each LAND NFT denominates one plot of real estate in the game that can be customized however the user desires.
-The LAND owner can even monetize their in-game space, if they provide an incentive.
+If they provide an incentive, the LAND owner can even monetize their in-game space.

 Example utility NFT